Two Stage Sisters: Cultural Revolution and censorship

 Xia Yan, Vice Minister of Culture when the film was made, had made script corrections and encouraged Xie Jin to shoot the film.
 Xia Yan was particularly disliked by Mao's wife, Jiang Qing, and thus Two Stage Sisters is argued to have stood out for censure due to its association with Yan.

-By the second part of the film, Xie is referring to when the protagonists encounter communist ideals, which of course reflected to the audience the communist regime at hand.
+The film was caught in the escalating ideological purges leading up to the Cultural Revolution.
+Jiang Qing, Mao Zedong's wife and a key architect of the Cultural Revolution, personally labeled *Two Stage Sisters* a "poisonous weed" (毒草).
+It was aggressively attacked by radical leftists and banned from public screens for fifteen years.

+The primary ideological denunciation against the film was that it "advocated the reconciliation of social classes" (阶级调和论) rather than reflecting absolute class struggle.
+Critics argued that the film softened class conflict by portraying certain antagonistic or bourgeois characters with human complexity, which violated the rigid codes of socialist realism.
+Additionally, the film was condemned for portraying and condoning "bourgeois" values through Yuehong's succumbing to luxury in Shanghai, and Xie Jin was forced to alter parts of the script during production under intense political pressure before the film was ultimately withdrawn from circulation.

+The narrative tracking of the protagonists' encounter with left-wing journalism mirrors the historical alignment of urban cultural workers with the Communist underground in 1940s Shanghai.
 In Xie's depiction, the communist state becomes the inheritor of the leftist realist tradition, but Xie Jin knew the reality was otherwise.
 In other words, "drama and film could no longer remain truly realist under the communist regime."
 Accordingly, instead of having the two stage sisters reunite in the "new society" which would allow them to perform Opera with full devotion and creative freedom as Xie Jin wanted, he was forced to work within the restraints of the censorships of the time and instead have Chunhua encourage Yuehong to become a revolutionary and to perform revolutionary-focused plays.